 The quickest and easiest way is to place a hold online.
 Log into our online catalog with your library card number and PIN to get started.
-Starting June 8, you may also call the library during normal business hours at (586) 446-2665.
+You may also call the library during normal business hours at (586) 446-2665.

 You will receive notification that your items are ready by either phone, email, or text depending on the notification method selected in your library account.
 Please allow at least 24 hours for your requests to be processed.

 What if I don’t have a library card?

 Sterling Heights residents may apply for a library card online.

 Yes, you can request items from the Suburban Library Cooperative shared catalog and through MeLCat.

 How do I pick up my requested items?